Skip to main content

 1. Page editing functionality

 A dynamic approach to editing content is far superior to static word-processing documents.
-The ability to edit a page while live with unpublished changes or encourage multiple users to suggest page edits all within the same live document takes collaboration to the next level.
+Being able to live edit a page or encourage multiple users to suggest page edits within the same document is essential for collaboration.

 2. Version history

-The ability to review a document's version history with tracked changes helps you see who has made what amends.
-This is particularly useful if mistakes have been made (holding everyone accountable) or you simply want to restore an older document version.
+The ability to review a document's version history with tracked changes helps you see who edited what (and when).
+This is particularly useful if mistakes have been made, which holds everyone accountable, or if you want to restore an older version.

 3. Internal linking